anqitu/ntu-overwatch/tagging/README.md

 # NTU Overwatch Tagger

 ## Usage
+0. Download the image folder (67.37 MB) with this [link](https://workupload.com/file/bHypwKMs) ( There are 20 images for each of the 5 locations assigned to each person, so in total 100 per person )

-1. Move the images you need to tag inside the `/images` folder
+1. Move the the folder named by your name inside the `/images` folder
 2. Install `flask` with `pip install flask`
 3. Run the app with `python app.py`
 4. View the app from your browser by going to `127.0.0.1:5000`